 With a more personalised, adaptive training programme, your employees can organically work on their strengths and develop in a way that maximises them.
 By focusing on the areas that interest them the most, they’ll be much more inclined to keep logging in and engaging with their training.

 7. Emphasise The Long-term Career Prospects

 The majority of your employees will have an interest in the continued success of the company as a whole.
 But even the most selfless soul will have one eye on how the training can benefit them personally.

 The question, ‘what’s in it for me?’ will always be at the back (or the front) of their minds.
 So, if you want to motivate them, you need to make sure you can address it.
 One way to highlight the benefit of the training programme is to align it with performance management.

 If you can be more transparent about how each training activity impacts on their career prospects, it will lend credibility and give them yet another reason to log on to the LMS.

-As a bonus, they’ll also see that yours is the kind of organisation that rewards people and recognises the hard work they put into their training.
+As a bonus, they’ll also see that yours is the kind of organization that rewards people and recognizes the hard work they put into their training.
 What could be more motivational than that?!

 There you have it.
 The secrets to generating effortless employee training motivation.
 It won’t come easily, but if you put in the work, you can create a meaningful high performance learning culture within your organisation.
 And if you can achieve that, there are no limits to the impact that your training will have!